Musicradio WABC: Those Great DJ's!

 1960-1968: Herb Oscar Anderson

 From the Midwest and Chicago's WBBM, Herb was at WABC in the late fifties, then switched to WMCA before returning to WABC as "The Morning Mayor of New York" in 1960.
 In 1968 he left WABC over a dispute over whether or not he was to get a television show on ABC television.
 He moved to Minnesota but returned to New York City in 1970 and did mornings for WHN (1050 AM).
 In 1972 he moved to WOR for a brief time doing afternoons.
-He currently lives in Florida doing local appearances.
-Herb is heard on the air in New York during WCBS-FM's "Rock and Roll Radio Greats Weekend" which occurs every couple of years.
+He currently lives in upstate New York and Florida.

 1968-1979: Harry Harrison